 Optimize your nutrition based on your genes

 Indeed, just as we differ in our eye color, height, and complexion, so our nutritional requirements may differ based on our genes.
-If you want to check out what this fascinating science has to offer, I will soon be offering the possibility of ordering nutrigenetic tests together with a free consultation afterwards to help you interpret the results.
-If you want me to let you know when they are available, please fill in the form below and I will send you an e-mail.
+If you are in Spain and want to check out what this fascinating science has to offer, I do offer the possibility of ordering nutrigenetic tests together with a free report to help you interpret the results.
+You can order it here.

 Nurture your future by indulging your genes